virtual-labs/exp-non-preemptive-scheduling-iiith/experiment/theory.md

   </tr>
   <tr>
     <td>%idle</td>
-    <td>Percentage of time that the CPU or CPUs were idle without an I/O request.</td>
+    <td>Percentage of time that the CPU or CPUs on idle time (no processes, and not waiting on a disk read/write).</td>
   </tr>
 </table>